Distributed Execution

 Workers

 Workers are the proving processes.
-Each worker connects outbound to the coordinator and waits for segment assignments.
+Each worker connects outbound to the coordinator and waits for proof assignments.
 Workers are stateless across jobs, holding only the segments they are currently proving.
 You can add, remove, or restart them without touching the coordinator or losing cluster state.

 The first worker to send its partial proof to the coordinator is automatically promoted to aggregator for that job.
 The aggregator collects the remaining segment proofs and assembles the final proof, then returns it to the coordinator.